Simulating Society Requires Simulating Thought: Problem Statement: Beyond Behavioral Plausibility in Generative Social Simulation

-\paragraph{Alternative View: Post-hoc rationalization may be cognitively authentic and functionally sufficient.} Drawing from work in social and cognitive psychology, one might argue that people often rationalize decisions or beliefs after the fact \cite{cushman2020rationalization, eyster2022theoryexpostrationalization}.
-LLMs’ tendency to construct rationales retroactively might therefore be seen not as a defect, but as a cognitive parallel to human behaviors. \textbf{Response.} We do not target post-hoc rationalization per se, but its total detachment from structured belief representation.
-Human justifications could be imperfect but still rely on internal models of causality, memory, and values and are traceable thereafter \cite{felin2024causalreasoning}, whereas LLMs produce rationalizations without structured anchoring. \textit{Form} (i.e. the shape of the rationale) is not the same as \textit{function} (i.e. the structural, belief-guided deliberation).
-Agents must operate on traceable structures to simulate human reasoning.

-Taken together, these are not isolated shortcomings but systemic indicators of structural misalignment.
-They reflect a foundational disconnect between the training objectives of large language models—next-token prediction over vast corpora—and the epistemic requirements of belief representation, causal inference, and deliberative revision \cite{gui2023challengecausal}.
+Taken together, these observations define reasoning fidelity as the preservation of structured belief dynamics under decoding transparency, cognitive alignment, and counterfactual intervention sensitivity.
+Current autoregressive architectures optimize next-token likelihood rather than belief-state transitions, making fidelity an architectural limitation rather than a prompting issue \cite{gui2023challengecausal}.
 Until this gap is addressed, generative agents will continue to exhibit the symptoms of alignment while remaining fundamentally unaligned at the level of thought.